Governance of AP3

 The Fund’s operations are almost entirely prescribed by statute and the government has waived its regulatory oversight.
 The Funds create favourable means for successful asset management by constantly remaining focused on the target.
-AP3 achieves this through a commitment to the pension system in the form of clear return targets set on the basis of the mission stipulated in the National Pension Insurance Funds Act (2000:192).
+AP3 achieves this through a commitment to the pension system in the form of clear return targets set on the basis of the mission stipulated in the Public Pension Funds (AP Funds) Act (2000:192).

 Board of directors